-Sculpins (Cottidae) are widely distributed in lakes and streams, but few studies have examined genetic structure in lentic systems.
+Though sculpins (Cottidae) are widely distributed in lakes and streams, little is known about their genetic structure in lentic systems.
 Based primarily on lotic research, sculpin are generally considered to be sedentary, and disperse only short distances.
-For example, mottled sculpins Cottus bairdi in a small tributary in North Carolina showed patterns of genetic isolation by distance across 5.6 km, and the estimated migration rates between sites separated by less than 300 m were small (Lamphere & Blum, 2012).
+For example, mottled sculpins (Cottus bairdi) in a small tributary in North Carolina showed patterns of genetic isolation by distance across 5.6 km, and the estimated migration rates between sites separated by less than 300 m were small (Lamphere & Blum, 2012).
 Mottled sculpin sampled in tributaries of eastern Lake Michigan also showed strong patterns of genetic structure even across short distances (Homola, Ruetz, Kohler, & Thum, 2016).
 Assessment of sculpin behavior and ecology also suggests that sculpin do not move long distances.
 Mottled sculpin implanted with PIT tags had a maximum displacement distance from the tagging location of about 511 m over one year, and more than 74% of individuals moved less than 100 m from where they were tagged during a one-year study (Breen, Ruetz, Thompson, & Kohler, 2009).
-Similarly, slimy sculpins Cottus cognatus in Little River, New Brunswick, had detectable differences in stable isotope composition among sites separated by less than 10 km, suggesting slimy sculpin have small home ranges (Gray, Cunjak, & Munkittrick, 2004).
+Similarly, slimy sculpins (Cottus cognatus) in Little River, New Brunswick, had detectable differences in stable isotope composition among sites separated by less than 10 km, suggesting slimy sculpin have small home ranges (Gray, Cunjak, & Munkittrick, 2004).
 Otolith microchemistry of slimy sculpin also indicated that individuals generally move less than 10 km from their natal location throughout their lifetime (Clarke, Telmer, & Shrimpton, 2015).
-However, little is known about the nature of sculpin movement or genetic structure in lentic systems.
+Few studies, however, have examined sculpin movement or genetic structure in lentic systems.
 Behavioral studies of slimy sculpin in lakes are challenging because they prefer depths greater than 25 m and cold water (less than 15ºC; Otto & Rice, 1977; Brandt, 1986).
 Lakes generally have lower habitat complexity and have few or no barriers akin to dams to limit dispersal, thus we predict that population connectivity and genetic structure of sculpin may be different in lakes than in streams.

 To better understand sculpin ecology and population connectivity in lentic systems, we examined the genetic structure of slimy sculpins in two large lakes.
-We used Lake Champlain as our focal system.
+Lake Champlain served as our focal system.
 Lake Champlain is a partially fragmented lake divided into three basins by causeways that may restrict slimy sculpin dispersal, providing a lentic equivalent to a fragmented lotic system (Marsden & Langdon, 2012).
 We also examined two slimy sculpin populations from Lake Ontario as an outgroup to assess consistency of trends in population structure among lakes, and between lake and stream populations.
 The two lakes have a similar fish community and trophic status, but Lake Ontario is much larger than Lake Champlain (longest axis is 311 km relative to 193 km in Lake Champlain), lacks habitat fragmentation, and due to its size is more likely to have higher isolation by distance among fish popuations.
 The two lakes have been isolated for approximately 10,000 years, providing a context for genetic differences resulting from isolation.
-The differences between Lake Champlain and Lake Ontario allow us to compare genetic differences resulting from isolation between lakes, isolation by distance within lakes, and isolation by fragmentation in two systems with similar environments.
-We characterized allelic variation at a suite of microsatellite markers in slimy sculpin to assess population genetic structure and test the relative impact of isolation by distance and habitat fragmentation.
+Examining sculpin in Lake Champlain and Lake Ontario allows us to assess potential genetic differences resulting from isolation between lakes, isolation by distance within lakes, and isolation by fragmentation in two systems with similar environments.

 Methods